Benjamin Wollmuth is a lover of literature who enjoys sharing his thoughts on everything from movies and video games to books and music.

 The Basics of "Paranormal Activity"

-Paranormal Activity by no means started the subgenre of found footage, but I feel like that's a gratuitous comment.
+Paranormal Activity by no means started the subgenre of found footage.
 Heck, this subgenre has been kicking since 1961's The Connection, although the 1980 exploitation film Cannibal Holocaust is often cited as the first official found footage movie.
 Paranormal Activity only seemed to start a craze that would die out after about a decade––a craze that gave filmmakers a low-budget way of making a movie.
 And I only say Paranormal Activity started this craze because the most notable found footage movies came after it.
 The movies released between The Blair Witch Project and Paranormal Activity are not really notable at all.

 But I digress.